Find out why oil and gas companies are leaning into additive manufacturing.

 The DNV GL Digital Warehouse Joint-Innovation Project is well underway and will continue to focus on risk assessment.
 Remote workshops are currently taking place to align expectations, identify failure modes, and define the scope and its boundaries.
 3YOURMIND is a welcomed partner to the JIP and will bring significant insights and expertise to one of the most progressive and forward-thinking programs affiliated with oil & gas.

 Source: DNV GL

-To learn more about AM in the Oil & Gas Industry - watch our episode of the 3D FRIDAY TALK SHOW about "the Oil & Gas Industry: from physical to digital warehouse”.
+To learn more about AM in the Oil & Gas Industry - watch our episode of the 3D FRIDAY TALK SHOW "Parts on demand - how additive manufacturing revolutionizes oil&gas industry".